isomerpages/moe-bukitviewsec/_our-story/Past Principals.md

 Mr Ang believed that students are at the heart of everything our school does.
 He led the school to offer customisable programmes that catered to a diverse student population.

-Mr Ang championed Positive Education is a whole-school approach to deepen individual strengths and personal motivation in service of learning.
+Mr Ang championed Positive Education as a whole-school approach to deepen individual strengths and personal motivation in service of learning.

 Mr Ang guided the school through the pandemic, ensuring the health and safety of all Bukit Viewans and the holistic education for students continued.